aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/6-eventbridge/2-maintenance/_index.en.md

 14. In step 3, the *Select targets* page, in the *Target 1* panel:
 - For *Target types*, choose **AWS service**.
 - Click the *Target* dropdown and select *SNS topic*.
-- Under *Log group*, next to the radio button with named */aws/events/*, enter `theme-park-events-outages-alerts-info`.
+- In the *Topic* dropdown, select the topic name `theme-park-events-outages-alerts-info`.

 ![SNS target](/images/module6-2-sns-6.png)